Dog bite: United States

 In the United States, approximately 4.5 million people are bitten by dogs each year.
 Approximately twenty percent of dog bites become infected.

 In a survey of dog bites in Pennsylvania, the rate of dog bites was 36 times higher than what had been reported to authorities.
 According to national estimates, almost 1,000 persons per day are seen in emergency departments for dog bites.
 It has been estimated that 1 out of 2 people will have a dog-related injury during their lifetime.

 Legal issues

 Dog owners may be legally liable for the bites and injuries that their dog causes to people or other dogs.
 In addition, states and local governments have passed laws and ordinances that allow the government to take action against dogs that are considered dangerous.
 In some cases, a dog owner may be criminally prosecuted for a dog attack on another person.
 Homeowner's insurance policies typically provide some liability coverage for dog bites that occur on the insured properties.

+United States

-All states recognize that a dog owner may be potentially liable for dog bites.
-Depending upon the state, the rules for when a dog owner may be liable for a bite will vary.
+All US states recognize that a dog owner may be potentially liable for dog bites.
+Depending on the state, the rules for when a dog owner may be liable for a bite will vary.
 Models of liability for dog bites fall into three broad categories: